bitrise-io/devcenter/_articles/en/builds/bitrise-yml-online.md

 ## Storing the bitrise.yml file in your repository

-{% include message_box.html type="warning" title="GitHub Enterprise" content="Unfortunately, this feature is not yet supported for GitHub Enterprise users. "%}
+{% include message_box.html type="warning" title="GitHub Enterprise" content="Unfortunately, this feature is not yet supported for GitHub Enterprise users.
+If you wish to store the `bitrise.yml` in your repository as a GitHub Enterprise user, we recommend this workaround: [Using the bitrise.yml from repository](/tips-and-tricks/use-bitrise-yml-from-repository/)."%}

 When you store the `bitrise.yml` configuration file in your repository, the build process on Bitrise will use that file to run your builds.
 This means that: